-Loved by many French Catholics, hated by Scottish Protestants and grudgingly respected by the English, Mary of Guise has left an indelible mark on the pages of Scotland’s history.
+Mary of Guise was loved by many French Catholics, hated by Scottish Protestants and grudgingly respected by the English.

 Guise dynastic ambition